imthenachoman/nSPTiles/README.md

-tile left offset | the left offset of the tile in px tile top offset | the top offset of the tile in px tile border width | the empty space around the tile in px tile zoom on hover | zoom effect for the tile by making the tile border width 0 when the mouse is over the tile tile link type | the type of link to make tile link URL | the URL for the link is heading | heading tiles have no slider
+tile left offset | the left offset of the tile in px tile top offset | the top offset of the tile in px tile border width | the empty space around the tile in px
+<a name="zoom">tile zoom on hover</a> | zoom effect for the tile by making the tile border width 0 when the mouse is over the tile
+tile link type | the type of link to make tile link URL | the URL for the link is heading | heading tiles have no slider